-Local community members may also find useful services offered through the Maricopa County Superior Court Law Library.
+Local community members may find useful services offered through the Maricopa County Superior Court Law Library.
 The Superior Court Law Library's collection and service options are aimed at assisting those representing themselves in a legal matter.
-They have many resources, including: case information, court forms, a Self-Service Center, and much more.
-Please consider consulting their website so you can make the best choice for your legal needs.
+They have many resources, including case information, court forms, and a Self-Service Center.

 Law Library Collection Access